stsurya/Kubernetes/HelmCharts/HelmNotes/IQs/IQs.md

 6. **`README.md` and `LICENSE`** *(optional)* – Provide documentation and licensing information.

 > These components together make Helm charts reusable, configurable, and ideal for managing complex Kubernetes deployments efficiently.

+### 3) What is values.yaml in Helm?
+How do you override it during deployment?

+values.yaml in Helm stores default configuration values used in template rendering.
+It allows you to make your chart reusable and configurable.
+You can override it at deployment time using either a custom values file (-f) or inline key-value pairs using --set, giving you environment-specific control over how the application is deployed.

+### 4) What is the difference between a Helm release and a chart?

+> A **Helm chart** is a **package** that contains all the Kubernetes resource templates and configuration files needed to deploy an application.
+It defines *what* to deploy.

+> A **Helm release** is a **running instance** of a chart that has been deployed to a Kubernetes cluster using specific configuration values.
+It represents *what has been deployed*.

+**In simple terms:**

+> The **chart** is like a blueprint or template, while the **release** is the actual deployed application created from that chart.

+You can create **multiple releases** from the same chart, each with different names or configurations (e.g., dev, staging, prod).

+### 5) Where are Helm releases stored?

+> Helm releases are stored **inside the Kubernetes cluster** as **Secrets** (or optionally as ConfigMaps) in the same namespace where the release was installed.

+By default:

+* Helm stores release information in the **`Secret` objects** with the label:
+  `owner=helm` and `status=deployed`.
+* These secrets contain metadata such as the chart, values used, version, and revision history.

+> This allows Helm to manage, upgrade, rollback, or uninstall releases by referring to the stored state in the cluster.